 With a line of simply illustrated cards that are astute and sassy, Bri Davey’s NE Portland letterpress operation, dubbed Creative Lab Press, is 100 percent hands-on.
 Her hand-drawn designs often feature straightforward but playfully composed imagery accented by her impeccable calligraphy, which offers messages that range from touchingly thoughtful to cleverly cheeky (with a pinch of saucy irreverence where appropriate).
 After she’s devised a concept and it’s been written and illustrated, Bri makes the proper plates for Clara—her 1,700-pound, octogenarian Chandler & Price letterpress.
 She then cuts, prints and scores every card at her home studio under the watchful eye of her namesake.
 You see, her studio is not a laboratory—it’s no sterile environment or research facility: It’s an inky, and sometimes fuzzy, workplace.
 Just check the dogdanna-sporting logo—the studio is named for Bri’s “furry love,” Jackson, her giant chocolate lab.

-Say Hello to YoshiniG Creative
+Say Hello to Bri Davey (and Jackson!)

 How does living in Portland and the Northwest inspire your designs?